MathildeJ/Fantasy_Bakes/README.md

 ```
 auto_start: true, // session will start automatically
 ```
-We already have our own button which starts a Surfly session on the home page but we now what this button to redirect the user to the landing page.
+We already have our own button which starts a Surfly session on the home page but we now want this button to redirect the user to the landing page.
 We simply need to remove the #surflystart anchor and add an onclick function which does just that:
 ```
 <button class="button" id="get_help_button" onclick="landing()"></button>